qwe321qwe321qwe321/Unity-GpuSplines/README.md

 ## Dependencies
 - [stella3d/SharedArray](https://github.com/stella3d/SharedArray) - To reduce the cost of converting between NativeArray and managed array.
+  - [I forked SharedArray and made a slight change](https://github.com/qwe321qwe321qwe321/SharedArray) since @stella3d does no longer update the repo.
+This project depends the forked one.

 ## Getting Started
 Nah...
 I will write it later.
 You can refer to the `Assets/GpuSplines.Sample/Samples.unity` scene for now.